cml-classroom/geog4-6300-lab-6-ATomcho/Lab-6_regression.md

     ## Multiple R-squared:  0.05064,    Adjusted R-squared:  0.04931
     ## F-statistic: 38.08 on 1 and 714 DF,  p-value: 1.136e-09

+{\*REVISED:
+2)Max temp:For one degree max temp increase, there is a slight negative effect (-0.013) on the vegetation index.
+This was a signifcant value (p\<0.0001) and the r-squared was 0.21.
+3)Min temp:For one degree min temp increase, there is also a similar slight negative effect (-0.012) on the vegetation index.
+This was a significant value (p\<0.0001) and the r-squared was 0.14.
+4)Rainfall: As rain fall went up by 1mm, there was a positive effect on vegetation index (9.12e-7).
+This was a signifcant value (p\<0.0001) and the r-squared was 0.43 indicating a relatively strong relationship.
+5)Population:As population went up by one, the vegetation index would increase by 1.5e-6.
+This was a signifcant value (p\<0.0001) and the r-squared was 0.13.
+6)% of land covered by water: As percent of land covered by water went up by 1, the vegetation index went down 0.18.
+This was not a signifcant result (p\>0.05) adn the r-squared was minimal at 0.002.
+7)Median elevation: As median elevation went up by 1 meter, the vegation index increased by 1.787e-4.
+This was a signifcant value (p\<0.0001) and the r-squared was small at 0.05.

-{All had significant findings except for water_20_pct (which also had the lowest r squared value). rain_20_sum had the highest r-squared value at 0.43.
+\*original: All had significant findings except for water_20_pct (which also had the lowest r squared value). rain_20_sum had the highest r-squared value at 0.43.
 Max temp, mintemp, and water_pct have a negative effect on vegetation.
-Rain, pop, and elevation had positive effect on vegetation.
+Rain, pop, and elevation had positive effect on vegetation. }
-}

 **Question 5** *Create a multivariate regression model with the variables of interest, choosing EITHER max or min temperature (but not